Friends (Marshmello and Anne-Marie song): Composition

+Anne-Marie wrote "Friends" alongside Marshmello.
 "Friends" is an EDM-pop song performed in the key of A minor using 4/4 time with a tempo of 95 beats per minute.
 The vocals span from D_{4} to C_{6}.

+Commercial performance

+"Friends" entered at number 11 on the US Billboard Hot 100 for a few weeks, while it peaked at 4 on the UK Singles chart.
+"Friends" would be the ninth best-selling single of 2018 with sales of 9.6 million track-equivalent units according to the International Federation of the Phonographic Industry (IFPI).
+As of April 2026, the song had accumulated over 12.2 million video creations on TikTok, ranking 109th among the most-used songs on the platform worldwide.

 Critical reception

 The song received generally positive reviews.
 Kat Bein of Billboard described the song as a blend of a wide variety of genres, writing: "The English singer delivers a bossy performance that would put any dog's tail between its legs, while Marshmello plays clever on acoustic guitar over a bumpin' electronic beat and even works in some G-Funk, West Coast synth work."
 Caitlin White of Uproxx called the song "a banger" that reaches "the level of unescapable that I most closely associate with the first time I heard The Chainsmokers wobbly pop ballad 'Paris'", stating that Anne-Marie "strikes the perfect balance between disdain and aggression".
 James Shotwell of Substream Magazine wrote: "'Friends' finds Marshmello abandoning the world of EDM for a far more traditional pop sound that perfectly pairs with vocalist Anne-Marie's entrancing croon."
 Brad McCrea of iHeartRadio deemed the song a combination of "strong dance beats" and "pop vocals from Anne-Marie".
 Mike Wass of Idolator noted that the song does not belong to the "sub-genre of pop songs about friends who become lovers", but instead is "a musical reminder to stop making a fool of yourself", calling the song "Marshmello's third big hit in a row", following "Silence" and "Wolves".